 Worshiping our God in the form of beautiful voices and instruments

 Music has always played an important role in the worship life of St. Michael’s Church.
-In addition to our sacred music for worship, we host a variety of secular concerts primarily classical and occasionally jazz and other contemporary genres.
+Along with sacred music for our services, we also host a variety of secular concerts, primarily featuring classical performances, as well as occasional jazz and other contemporary genres.
+At St. Michael’s, there are choirs for children, youth, and adults.
+Whether in a choir or pew, there is a place to lift your voice and sing with us!

 Choirmaster & Organist